Osman Yousefzada – When will we be good enough?

 The exhibition asks when will we ever be good enough to move forward from a centuries-old reality where power and control are in the hands of the few?
 He suggests that power doesn’t ever die but reinvents itself.
 How much power do we ever really hold and how much has really changed?

-This captivating installation will include a range of media including scuplture and textiles that tell stories of global power that are just as relevant to people across the world today as they have been for centuries.
-It will highlight issues of injustice and patriarchy that impact disproportionately according to status and race.
+This captivating installation features a range of media including sculpture and textiles that tell stories of global power that are just as relevant to people across the world today as they have been for centuries.
+It highlights issues of injustice and patriarchy that impact disproportionately according to status and race.

 Inspiration for this new iteration of Yousefzada’s practice comes from the links between colonial histories and today’s information age.
 The underwater cables that transmit digital information are laid along the same colonial seafaring routes once taken by British ships; both of which are viaducts of power.